vigneswara-propelo/harness-core/queue-service/hsqs/README.md

 ./hsqs server

 Replace bazelisk -> bazel if needed
-Log service will start up on port 9091
+Queue service will start up on port 9091
 ```